Vegetable Garden Planning Tips – Late Winter Checklist

 Using my own personalized excel document allows me to see what & where I planted last year so I can rotate my plantings to help keep pests at bay.

-Now that my vegetable garden planting plan is all laid out, it’s time to get some seeds started.
-I have an easy way to start before spring here too, as opposed to waiting until the date indicating the danger of the last frost is past.
+Now that my vegetable garden plan is made it’s time to get seeds started.
+I have two easy ways to start them early:

-My setup is just a clear lidded tub.
+My indoor ‘greenhouse’ is a clear lidded tub.
 The lid helps keep the humidity level right for my seedlings.
 I’ll plant seeds in little pots and place everything inside this clear tub.

 Indoor Greenhouse to plant garden seeds.
 Even though it's only February & cold outside, there are still garden chores to be done.
 Come see how I'm preparing the veggie garden. #TexasHomesteader

-But I really loved the convenience of those little biodegradable pots where you can drop pot & all into the ground when it was time to plant.
+I really loved the convenience of biodegradable pots.
+In spring you can plant the seedling – pot & all – into the ground.

-In a typical #UseWhatchaGot moment I decided to was repurpose used cardboard to make my seed-starting pots.
+In a typical #UseWhatchaGot moment I decided to repurpose used cardboard to make my Homemade Seed-Starting Pots.
+It was FREE & it was easy – a few quick snips & folds is all it took.

 Repurposed cardboard pots to plant garden seeds.
 Even though it's only February & cold outside, there are still garden chores to be done.
 Come see how I'm preparing the veggie garden. #TexasHomesteader